612-306-9558

 Tag Archive for: Downtown Grand Junction

-There are lots of cool places in and around the Grand Junction area that I wanted to share.
+When you move to the Grand Junction area, there are plenty of great spots in and around the area worth checking out.
 In this post I put the spotlight on a few of our favorite places or experiences, in no particular order.
 The main image on this post was taken on the Waterfowl Trail in the Connected Lakes State Park near downtown Grand Junction.
 I have a video about it on my Live Your Vacation Facebook Page.

 Send me an email if you have any suggestions of places you think we should check out or you are curious about.